Aki0x137/Obsidian-Backups/Algorithmic Trading/Basics.md

 Market sectors are the different kinds of underlying products that can be traded.
 The most popular market sectors are commodities (metals, agricultural produce), energy (oil, gas), equities (stocks of different companies), interest rate bonds (coupons you get in exchange for debt, which accrues interest, hence the name), and foreign exchange (cash exchange rates between currencies for different countries)

 # Asset Class
 Asset classes are the different kinds of actual vehicles that are available for trading at different exchanges.
-For example, cash interest rate bonds, cash foreign exchange, and cash stock shares are what we described in the previous section, but we can have financial instruments that are derivatives of these underlying products.
+For example, **cash interest rate bonds**, **cash foreign exchange**, and **cash stock** shares are what we described in the previous section, but we can have financial instruments that are derivatives of these underlying products.
 Derivatives are instruments that are built on top of other instruments and have some additional constraints.
 The two most popular derivatives are futures and options, and are heavily traded across all derivatives electronic exchanges.

 A **call option**, is the right to buy, but not an obligation to buy at expiration
 - If the price of the underlying product increases prior to expiration because now, such a party can exercise their option at expiration and buy the underlying product at a price lower than the current market price, and make profit.